pkulchenko/fullmoon/README.md

 - takes the path URL and matches it against each route URL in the order in which routes are registered
 - verifies conditions for those routes that match
-- calls a specified action handler (passing a request object) for those routes that satisfy all conditions
+- calls a specified action handler (passing a request table) for those routes that satisfy all conditions
 - serves the result if anything other than `false` or `nil` returned from the action handler (and continues the process otherwise)